-People who do not have diabetes are able to produce insulin naturally.
+People who do not have diabetes can produce insulin naturally.
 On the other hand, people with type 2 diabetes can not make enough insulin.

 It is a condition in which a person has extremely high blood glucose levels after eating.

 Usually, blood glucose levels increase slightly after eating food.
-Glucose is a form of sugar that is one of the main sources of energy for the body.
-We obtain glucose from foods rich in carbohydrates, such as rice, bread, milk and potatoes.
+Glucose is a form of sugar that is one of the primary sources of energy for the body.
+We obtain glucose from foods rich in carbohydrates, such as rice, bread, milk, and potatoes.

 When we eat these foods, our body breaks them down into glucose that is then transported to various body tissues through the bloodstream.

-However, for glucose to enter the cells of the body and be used as energy, it requires insulin.
+However, for glucose to enter the body’s cells and be used as energy, it requires insulin.
 Insulin is a natural hormone produced by the beta cells of the pancreas.

 This natural hormone is responsible for transporting glucose to body tissues, such as fat and muscle cells.
 Because of this, they may experience postprandial hyperglycemia (after the meal).

-It is considered to have postprandial hyperglycemia when your blood glucose levels exceed 180 mg / dL.
+It is considered postprandial hyperglycemia when your blood glucose levels exceed 180 mg / dL.
 For non-diabetics, blood glucose levels rarely go beyond 140 mg / dL after eating.

-However, if you eat a large meal that contains a large amount of carbohydrates, your postprandial glucose levels can reach up to 180 mg / DL.
+However, if you eat a large meal containing many carbohydrates, your postprandial glucose levels can reach up to 180 mg / DL.

-Postprandial hyperglycemia is a challenge for people with diabetes who aspire to achieve a stable level of blood sugar.
-High blood glucose levels can cause serious health complications, including damage to the nerves, kidneys and blood vessels.
+Postprandial hyperglycemia is a challenge for people with diabetes who aspire to achieve a stable blood sugar level.
+High blood glucose levels can cause serious health complications, including damage to the nerves, kidneys, and blood vessels.

 People with diabetes can receive insulin injections to help them stabilize their blood glucose levels.